-- (1) If an appeal on law is filed in time, the judgment shall not become final and binding so far as it is contested. - (2) If the judgment including reasons has not yet been served on the appellant, it shall be served on him after he has filed an appeal on law.
+- (1) If an appeal on law is filed in time, the judgment does not become final and binding so far as it is contested. - (2) If the judgment including reasons has not yet been served on the appellant, it is served on the appellant after he or she has filed an appeal on law.